 Breeding

-Well, breeding cardinal tetras can be a daunting task.
+Well, breeding cardinal tetras is a daunting task.
 You need to follow the water chemistry of Amazon and its subsidiary rivers as close as possible to attain successful breeding.
 Here is a video below for those who want a visual reference.

 For example, the tank water should have low mineral content with slightly acidic water, clean, and soft.
 The water temperature should be around 73°F to 81°F. Even though cardinal tetras are easy to care for and somewhat low maintenance, however, when it comes to breeding, the situation changes completely.